 When creating a schedule for a meet, care should go into trying to minimize the impact on athletes and parents.
-This can be achieved by avoiding conflicts between popular events, limiting time between heats and finals and, when running a meet with multiple age groups (ie seniors, midgets included also) trying to provide a time session for JD athletes on a particular day or during a certain section of the day.
+This can be achieved by avoiding conflicts between popular events, limiting time between heats and finals, when running a meet with multiple age groups.

-- The schedule of events is to be determined by the host club in consultation with the Junior Development Committee and the BC Athletics Track & Field or Cross Country Technical Manager and Meet Officials Coordinator as appropriate.
-Only events approved as competition events for an age group may be included in the Championship.
-(See Section 5.2) - Championship Meets start no earlier than 11:00 AM on the first day of competition to allow teams and clubs to travel to the event.
+- The schedule of events is to be determined by the host club in consultation with the Junior Development Committee and the BC Athletics Introductory Programs Coordinator and Meet Officials Coordinator as appropriate.
+Only events approved as competition events for an age group may be included in the Championship (See Section 5.2). - Championship Meets start no earlier than 11:00 AM on the first day of competition to allow teams and clubs to travel to the event.